KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 It's complicated, it's error-prone, it can be quite large in size, and it has no way of telling the user of any errors because it cannot necessarily depend on character output drivers.

+## Method

 A smaller, simpler way that is easier to verify for correctness is needed.
 I propose a method of systems-level integration where the "linking" step is performed by a combination of the Unix commands `cat`, `dd`, and `truncate`, and which requires no sophisticated loader to function.